practicalli/learn-clojure/docs/introduction/learning-path.md

 Build on the REPL experience by connecting a Clojure aware editor to the Clojure REPL process.

 A REPL connected Editor provides an effective set of Clojure development tools to evaluate Clojure expressions.

+Understanding common Clojure project structures (src, tests, namespaces) helps organise code effectively and consistently.

 Practicalli provides editor install and usage guides for